Jor-D-Pabon/COVID-DATA-EXPLORATION-/README.md

 FROM `project-000-392922.CDD.covid_data_death`

-Where location like '%State%' AND location is not null
+WHERE location like '%State%' AND location is not null

 ORDER BY 1,2 DESC